ShoppinPal/notifier-service/README.md

 2. `cd notifier-service`

-3. `touch .env` (note as this is skeleton, there is nothing inside `.env` yet.
-So just create this file and leave it as it is.
+3. `touch .env` (Note: As this is skeleton, there is nothing inside `.env` yet.
+So just create this file and leave it as it is.)

 3. `docker-compose up --build`